cyberkallan/CRAZYTOOLS/README.md

     +|+ HOW TO RUN THE TOOLS +|+
-oke guys untuk menjalankan toolsnya kalian ketikkan package ini.

- $sh crazytools.sh
-Oke sekarang Tinggal kalian pilih menu yang kalian suka bosskuhh

-wassalamualaikum wr wb.
+ok guys to run the tools you guys type this package.

+ $ sh crazytools.sh Okay now you just choose the menu you like bosskuhh

+ enjoy machane🤩